 SpLD assessment tools

 [Please note: This list is specifically aimed at students 16 and over.
 There are a significant number of other assessment materials that will be relevant to younger ages.
-You should be looking to evaluate them in terms of their reliability, validity, standardisation sample and area that the assess relevant to your needs.]
+You should be looking to evaluate them in terms of their reliability, validity, standardisation sample and the area they assess is relevant to your needs.]

-Test Evaluation Committee
+STEC [SpLD Test Evaluation Committee]

-guidance and other relevant documents can be accessed from here.
+STEC updated guidance and other relevant documents can be accessed from here.
 Updated guidance has been released, December 2014 and is downloadable from this page.
 Interim updates are below.

-with colleagues and other stakeholders.
+Please share this advice with colleagues and other stakeholders.

 Maintaining test standards.